linebender/linebender.github.io/content/wiki/backports.md

 After a backport release has been published, its changelog section must be added to the `main` changelog.
 Insert it into the correct middle spot, ordered based on the version number.

+## Branch lifecycle

+Due to resource constraints we want to promote development in `main`.
+We only want to do backporting in exceptional circumstances.
+This means that once a backport release has been made and the correct git tag has been created, we will delete the backport branch.
+If another backport release needs to happen in the same series, then the branch must be re-created from the aforementioned tag.